cloudlinux/cloudlinux-doc/docs/lve_manager/README.md

 #### Settings

-Here, an admin can config the Website monitoring and the PHP Site analyzer.
+Here, an admin can configure the Website monitoring and the PHP Site analyzer.

 :::tip Note
 All settings which was changed after starting Website monitoring and Slow site analyzer will be applied for the next 24h (from midnight).